^

 • from two to five centimeters in the largest dimension;

-If we take into account the five-year survival of patients, which depends on the size of the tumor, then we must take into account the lack of metastases in the lymph nodes.
-In this case, the prolongation of the life of patients for five years is possible in ninety-three percent of cases with a tumor size of up to two centimeters.
-With tumors ranging in size from two to five centimeters, the five-year survival rate of patients ranges from fifty to seventy-five percent.
+If we take into account the five-year survival rate of patients, which depends on the size of the tumor, then we must take into account the absence of metastases in the lymph nodes.
+In this case, prolonging the life of patients by five years is possible in ninety-three percent of cases with a tumor size of up to two centimeters.
+With tumors from two to five centimeters, the five-year survival rate of patients is from fifty to seventy-five percent.

-• Specialists distinguish two forms of breast cancer:
+• Experts distinguish two forms of breast cancer:

 • knotty,